richelbilderbeek/intro_r_course/docs/data_import/README.md

 !!!- info "Learning outcomes"

-    - Comfortable with the seventh chapter of
+    - I am comfortable with the seventh chapter of
       [R for Data Science](https://r4ds.hadley.nz/)
-    - Can read a file
+    - I can read a comma-separated file

 ???- question "For teachers"